smartinrub/sergiomartinrubio.com/_posts/2018-04-09-functional-interfaces-fundamentals.md

 }
 ```

-Although you are allowed to define default methods in functional interfaces, it is not a good practice to overuse this technique, because default methods might clash with each other when your interface extends several interfaces with default methods.
+Although you are allowed to define default methods in functional interfaces, it is not a good practice to overuse this technique.
+Default methods might clash with each other when your interface extends several interfaces with default methods.

 Image by <a href="https://pixabay.com/users/donterase-1070369/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=789628">donterase</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=789628">Pixabay</a>